Career Connections at SAVY (Rising Grades 7 and 8)

 Career Connections allows students to experience how expert knowledge and skills are applied in different fields, industries, and/or research.
 The courses are designed and taught by college professors, graduate students, and/or content experts.

 When is Career Connections?

 Classes typically meet at the same time as SAVY classes during select sessions in July.
 Students may register to attend one, two, or three weeks of courses.
-Each week offers two course options.
+Each Career Connections session offers various course options.
 Students will take one class for the week.

 How is Career Connections at SAVY different from SAVY?

 Career Connections is a program within SAVY.
 Similar to SAVY classes, Career Connections courses offer accelerated opportunities where students explore a topic in depth with peers that have similar ability levels.

 Different from SAVY classes, these courses have a particular focus on how content knowledge is applied in various ways in various fields or industries.
 Students will gain a better understanding of the importance of knowledge application as they begin to envision possible careers related to content areas that most interest them.

 Where can I see the course descriptions for Career Connections at SAVY?

 Career Connections courses are listed with the SAVY course descriptions for the corresponding sessions.
 Click here to view the course offerings.
 Summer SAVY and Career Connections courses are typically announced the first week of December.

 Are the eligibility requirements for Career Connections different from those for SAVY?